Brand-New Study: One Hour Of Low-Intensity Exercise A Week Can Combat Depression (And Save Your Bones!)

 The findings are exciting because they suggest that even a small amount of exercise each week can deliver significant protective effects against depression.
 As our society has become more sedentary, and levels of depression continue to climb, this study illustrates that even minor lifestyle adjustments can ward off mental health problems.

 Implications for Savers

-The research findings confirm what we have long been advocating in the Save Our Bones Program.
+The research findings confirm what we have long been advocating in the Osteoporosis Reversal Program.
 Exercise does not have to be exhausting and time-consuming to be beneficial for the body, bones, and brain.
 As you learned today, even one hour of exercise a week protects your mental and physical health.

 The Densercise™ eBook System is designed to give results with sets of exercises to be practiced fifteen minutes a day three days a week.
 The 52 targeted Densercise™ moves allow you to reap all the benefits of exercise while building your bones.